 - Make 100% malt beers (avoid rice, corn, sugar, etc. They are a good source of sugars but not proteins).

-- Use ingredients such as 4-5% wheat malts,
+- Use the 4 main ingredients for making beer, such as 4-5% wheat malts,

 - Do not exceed the 50 degrees mark for more than 20 minutes in the maceration stage.